-RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
-Annex 1 of Plan J will be updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
+looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
 Most importantly, the current estimates assume the application of international best practice, best available technology (BAT) and compliance with all Romanian and European Union laws and regulations.

-Closure and rehabilitation at Roşia Montană involves the following measures:
+Closure and rehabilitation at Roșia Montană involves the following measures:

-- Covering and vegetating the waste dumps as far as they are not backfilled into the open pits; - Backfilling the open pits, except Cetate pit, which will be flooded to form a lake; - Covering and vegetating the tailings pond and its dam areas; - Dismantling of disused production facilities and revegetation of the cleaned-up areas; - Water treatment by semi-passive systems (with conventional treatment systems as backup) until all effluents have reached the discharge standards and need no further treatment; - Maintenance of the vegetation, erosion control, and monitoring of the entire site until it has been demonstrated by RMGC that all remediation targets have been sustainably reached.
+- Covering and vegetating the waste dumps as far as they are not backfilled into the open pits; - Backfilling the open pits, except Cetate pit, which will be flooded to form a lake; - Covering and vegetating the tailings pond and its dam areas; - Dismantling of disused production facilities and re-vegetation of the cleaned-up areas; - Water treatment by semi-passive systems (with conventional treatment systems as backup) until all effluents have reached the discharge standards and need no further treatment; - Maintenance of the vegetation, erosion control, and monitoring of the entire site until it has been demonstrated by RMGC that all remediation targets have been sustainable reached.